-One of the biggest winners among QBs in college history, and also a multiple career-record holder at Alabama, McCarron is in No. 2 QB role for 2015 ...
-Joined 53-player roster late in 2014 after rehab from shoulder injury ...
-Looks for chance in 2015 to prove he should have rated higher than the ninth QB selected in 2014 Draft ...
-Posted a 36-4 record in three seasons as a Crimson Tide starter, leading national championship teams in 2011 and ’12 ...
-Set school records for TD passes (77), passing yards (9019) and completion percentage (66.9), and his INT percentage (1.46) was the lowest in NCAA annals (15 INTs in 1026 attempts) ...
-Finished second in ’13 Heisman Trophy voting behind Florida State QB Jameis Winston.
+One of biggest winners in college history, McCarron is in No. 2 QB role, but took over No. 1 job last season after Andy Dalton suffered thumb fracture Dec.
+13 vs. Pittsburgh ...
+Confident player who inspires respect from teammates, McCarron took sudden promotion and posted 97.1 season passer rating ...
+First QB in Bengals history to have no INTs in first three starts ...
+In Wild Card playoff vs. Pittsburgh, led Bengals from 15-0 deficit after three quarters to 16-15 lead, only to see Steelers prevail 18-16 on late FG ...
+Joined 53-player roster late in 2014 after rehab from college shoulder injury ...
+Posted 36-4 record in three seasons as Crimson Tide starter, leading national championship teams in 2011 and ’12 ...
+Set Alabama records for TD passes (77), passing yards (9019) and completion percentage (66.9 ...
+Finished second in 2013 Heisman Trophy voting behind Florida State QB Jameis Winston.

 Career transactions: Selected by Cincinnati in fifth round of 2014 NFL Draft (164th overall) ...
 Signed with Bengals on 5-22-14.

-College: One of the biggest winners among QBs in college history, and also a multiple career-record holder at Alabama ...
-Played four seasons (2010-13) at Alabama, with a redshirt year in ’09 ...
+College: A multiple career-record holder at Alabama, played four seasons (2010-13), with a redshirt year in ’09 ...
 Played 53 games with 40 starts ...
 Posted a 36-4 record in three seasons as a Crimson Tide starter, leading national championship teams in 2011 and ’12 ...
 Only QB to win back-to-back BCS national championships ...
 Set school records for TD passes (77), passing yards (9019) and completion percentage (66.9), and his INT percentage (1.46) was the lowest in NCAA annals (15 INTs in 1026 attempts) ...
 In 2013, led Alabama to 11-2 record, and had team in position to reach a third straight BCS title game until Auburn used a 109-yard missed FG return to beat Tide 34-28 on final play of regular-season finale ...
 Finished second in ’13 Heisman Trophy voting behind Florida State QB Jameis Winston ...
 Also in ’13, won the Maxwell Award and Johnny Unitas Golden Arm Award ...
 Led 2012 Tide to 13-1 record and second straight BCS title, including 42-14 rout of Notre Dame in championship game ...
-Passed for 30 TDs and just three INTs in ’12, and the 30 TD passes set a school record, while his INT percentage of 0.96 was the lowest ever for an SEC performer (minimum 200 completions) ...
+His ’12 season INT percentage of 0.96 was the lowest ever for an SEC performer (minimum 200 completions) ...
 In 2011, won starting QB job as a sophomore and led team to a 12-1 record, with 21-0 conquest of LSU in BCS finale.

 Personal: Hometown is Mobile, Ala. ...
 Attended St. Paul’s Episcopal School, where he led the team to a 14-1 record and a state championship as a junior ...
 Business major at Alabama ...
 Married (wife is model and television personality Katherine Webb).